LinkedInLearning/github-actions-for-ci-cd-4375061/Ch03/03_06_solution_develop_a_container_image_pipeline/README.md

 1. In the second repo, add the exercise files and then add a workflow that calls the integration workflow.

     Use a starter workflow.
-From the repo homepage, Select `Actions` -> `Publish Docker Container`.
+From the repo homepage, Select:

+    `Actions` -> `Publish Docker Container` -> `Configure`.

     Create an entry under `jobs` that calls the integration workflow from the first repo.
-The entry should have an ID and a `uses` block that refers to the first repo, the workflow file located in the `.github/workflows`, and a Git reference.
-The entry should be simliar to:
+The entry should have an ID and a `uses` block that:

+    - refers to the first repo
+    - includes the path `.github/workflows` and the workflow name
+    - and a Git reference.

+    The complete entry should be simliar to:

         integration:
             # REPLACE GITHUB_USERNAME and GITHUB_REPONAME with your own values.